ambyshframber/gladiator_war_rs_2/readme.md

 - medical assistance: +1 to injury rolls
 - oh shit the empress has a gun: 10% chance for a fighter to be shot when the match starts. this can happen to both fighters
 - pumpkin spice eye exams: all stat ups earned will be spent on skill
-- olympic inspector: fighters are matched with another fighter with similar rating. currently does not work with manual modifier selection
+- olympic inspector: fighters are matched with another fighter with similar rating

 go ahead and change these (and the classes) to fit your theming and framing devices. most of them were just chosen because i thought they would be funny